 Riverside Park South

 The advent of new modes of transportation after World War II and the relocation of port activity to containerized facilities in New Jersey contributed to the decline of rail facilities in New York City.
 In 1968 the New York Central Railroad merged with the Pennsylvania Railroad; two years later, though, the new Penn Central Railroad declared bankruptcy, the largest in U.S. history at the time.
-In 1976 the 60th Street Rail Yard, which received between 800 and 900 cars a day in its heyday, was abandoned.
+In 1976, the 60th Street Yard, which received between 800 and 900 rail cars a day in its heyday, was abandoned.

-Developers had long been eyeing the property.
-Edward Swayduck, then president of Local 1 of the Amalgamated Lithographers of America, envisioned “Litho City,” intended to be a “self-contained urban community.”
-Swayduck’s plan never materialized, and in 1984 Donald Trump bought the rights to the property.
-His initial proposals for “Lincoln West” and “Television City,” including the world’s tallest building, were offered, but never came to fruition.
+Developers had long eyed the property.
+Edward Swayduck, then president of Local 1 of the Amalgamated Lithographers of America, envisioned “Litho City,” a “self-contained urban community” that never materialized.
+In 1985, Donald Trump bought the rights to the property and pursued plans for the large-scale projects “Lincoln West,” “Television City” (including the world’s tallest building), and “Trump City,” which never came to fruition.
 Opposition by community groups and elected officials, as well as economic conditions, prevented the construction of these projects.